Nico-Harms/Sanity-Article-plugin/README.md

 2. Select a Notion page from the dropdown
 3. Click "Generate Draft" to create content using LLM
 4. Review the generated content in the preview
+5. Draft is automatically created in Sanity CMS

+### 4. Review and Approve Drafts

+1. Go to "Draft Review" tab
+2. View all generated drafts with their scheduled dates
+3. Click "Approve" to mark for publishing on scheduled date
+4. Click "Reject" to remove from publishing queue
+5. Click "Edit in Sanity" to open draft in Sanity Studio

 ## Database Schema